-(2) an amount equal to the fees due under this section during the period it failed to register pursuant to this section; and the Superior Court to collect the penalties imposed in this section and to seek appropriate injunctive relief.
+(2) an amount equal to the fees due under this section during the period the Superior Court to collect the penalties imposed in this section and to seek appropriate injunctive relief.

 (3) other penalties imposed by law.

 (c) The Attorney General may maintain an action in the Civil Division of